 Just east of the port, sunken in a leafy piazza, sits the Tempio di Serapide.
-Despite its name, it wasn't a temple at all, but an...
+Despite its name, it wasn't a temple at all but an ancient...

 Mercato del Pesce di Pozzuoli

-Pozzuoli's atmospheric fish market is just the spot for an appetising morning stroll.
-Good weather brings in the best catches, with...
+Pozzuoli's atmospheric fish market is just the spot for an appetising morning stroll, though the best bargains are had at closing on...

 Anfiteatro Flavio information

-The third-largest amphitheatre in Italy, the Anfiteatro Flavio could hold over 20,000 spectators and was occasionally flooded for mock naval battles.
-Wanted by Nero and completed by Vespasian (AD 69-79), its best-preserved remains lie under the main arena.
-Wander among the fallen columns and get your head around the complex mechanics involved in hoisting the caged wild beasts up to their waiting victims through the overhead 'skylights'.
+Back in its ancient heyday, Italy's third-largest amphitheatre – desired by Nero, and completed by Vespasian from AD 69 to 79 – could hold over 20,000 spectators and was occasionally flooded for mock naval battles.
+Its best-preserved remains lie under the main arena.
+Wander among the fallen columns and get your head around the complex mechanics involved in hoisting caged wild beasts up to their waiting victims through the overhead 'skylights'.